Many Rioja wineries are around the towns of Haro, Logroño,...Read More

 - San Mateo – La Rioja Wine Harvest Festival in September

-La Rioja is divided into three distinct subregions.
+The Rioja wine region is divided into three distinct subregions.

 Rioja Alavesa is on the north-west of the city of Logroño and north of the river Ebro, on the foothills of the Cantabrian mountains.
 The wines of Rioja Alavesa have the most finesse and have the lightest tannins.

-Rioja Alta is to the west of Logrono with classic-style Tempranillo wines with smooth tannins, vibrant red-fruit flavours, vanilla and spicy aromas.
+Rioja Alta is to the west of Logrono, between San Asencio and Haro, making classic-style Tempranillo wines with smooth tannins, vibrant red-fruit flavours, vanilla and spicy aromas.